smithgeoffrey/go-coop/docs/ERROR_HANDLING.md

 # ERROR HANDLING

-Go's approach to error handling is a little different, mostly centered around there being no try-catch and functions returning response/error pairs.
+Go's approach to error handling is a little different, mostly centered around:

+- no try-catch
+- functions return response-error pairs

 ### Error Returns with Response